skilldiego/Windows-Fix-Up/README.md

 *   **Fixes Driver State Issues:** Because drivers are fully re-initialized on a cold boot, this can resolve odd hardware behavior.
 Note that on the first restart after disabling hibernation, display settings (like resolution or multi-monitor arrangement) may temporarily change before correcting themselves.
 *   **Frees Up Disk Space:** Deletes the `hiberfil.sys` file, reclaiming several gigabytes of space on your system drive.
 *   **Aids Dual-Booting:** Prevents file system corruption issues when accessing the Windows partition from another operating system (like Linux).

+### Does This Script Work?

+Yes, though this won't fix every possible error, it addresses the most common Windows issues to improve overall performance.
+You may need to run the script twice to ensure all fixes apply correctly.
+If issues persist, wait 24 hours before running it again.
+Windows requires time to complete specific background tasks and maintenance cycles before certain repairs take effect.

+### Will This Remove Viruses?

+This process may repair the built-in Windows Defender service.
+However, if you suspect an active malware infection, do not rely on this fix alone.
+Verify that Windows Defender is currently running, then scan your system with a reputable second-opinion scanner such as the [ESET Online Scanner](https://download.eset.com/com/eset/tools/online_scanner/latest/esetonlinescanner.exe) or [Malwarebytes Free Scanner](https://www.malwarebytes.com/solutions/virus-scanner) to ensure nothing was missed.